cortexproject/cortex/docs/configuration/config-file-reference.md

 # error is returned.
 # CLI flag: -querier.max-retries-per-request
 [max_retries: <int> | default = 5]

-# Perform query parallelisations based on storage sharding configuration and
-# query ASTs.
-This feature is supported only by the chunks storage engine.
-# CLI flag: -querier.parallelise-shardable-queries
-[parallelise_shardable_queries: <boolean> | default = false]

 # List of headers forwarded by the query Frontend to downstream querier.
 # CLI flag: -frontend.forward-headers-list